Need a new bed? You’ve managed to narrow down your choice to a couple products but you aren’t sure which one is better for you?

 Cooling – This represents the overall capability of a mattress to disperse heat and prevent creating “hot spots.”
 You will often notice that lower-end memory foam beds have a worse cooling grade (OK or Good) while Latex, Hybrids, and Coils have way better (Exceptional or Very Good).

 Edge Support – Have you ever fallen off the bed?
 Not a good thing, I know.
 Cheaper foam products have this problem, and you can expect more sagging around the edges, giving you less sleeping space.
-All other types are better at this, and you can even sit on it during the day or have fun with amorous activities.
+All other types have a better edge support, and you can even sit on it during the day or have fun with amorous activities.

 Motion Transfer – Sleeping with a wife or a husband?
 Low motion transfer allows one of the partners to toss and turn at will without waking up the other person.
 Foam products excel in this area while most others do not.
 See how the tables have turned.
 That's why most couples love this material.